RoboCupAtHomeJP/iHR2024_challenge_winter/rules/ALL/grr_en.md

 Teams must inform the TC about the use of any *External Computing* at least one month before the competition.
 Note, however, that robots must be able to operate safely even if *External Computing* is unavailable.

-*External Computing* devices must be placed in the *External Computing Resource Area* (ECRA), which is announced by the TC during the *Setup Days*.
+*External Computing* devices must be placed in the *External Computing Resource Area* (ECRA), which is announced by the TC during the *Setup Day*.
 The organizer may request to the teams to bring a LAN switch to connect to the Arena wireless network in the ECRA.
 <!-- During a *Test Block*, at most two laptops and two people from different teams are allowed in the ECRA simultaneously, one member each of the teams up next.
 No peripherals, such as screens, mice, keyboards, and so forth, are allowed